Bari: Rail

-Bari Central Station lies on the Adriatic railway and has connection to cities such as Rome, Milan, Bologna, Turin and Venice.
-Another mainline is connection southwards by the Bari-Taranto railway.
-The Bari metropolitan railway service operates local commuter services; while regional services also operate to Foggia, Barletta, Brindisi, Lecce, Taranto and other towns and villages in the Apulia region.
+Bari Central Station lies on the Adriatic railway and has connections to cities such as Rome, Milan, Bologna, Turin and Venice.
+Another mainline is connected southwards by the Bari–Taranto railway.
+The Bari metropolitan railway service operates local commuter services, while regional services also operate to Foggia, Barletta, Brindisi, Lecce, Taranto and other towns and villages in the Apulia region.

+Port

 Bari has an old fishery port (Porto Vecchio) and a so-called new port in the north, as well as some marinas.
 The Port of Bari is an important cargo transport hub to Southeast Europe.
 Various passenger transport lines include some seasonal ferry lines to Albania, Montenegro or Dubrovnik.
-Bari – Igoumenitsa is a popular ferry route to Greece.
+Bari–Igoumenitsa is a popular ferry route to Greece.
 Some cruise ships call at Bari.

 In popular culture

 The Guido Guerrieri novels by Gianrico Carofiglio are set in Bari, where Guerrieri is a criminal lawyer, and include many descriptions of the town.

 Bari is one of the primary settings of the 1954 detective novel The Black Mountain by Rex Stout.
 It is the characters' point of embarkation to Communist Yugoslavia.

 In the 1995 film The Bridges of Madison County, Italian housewife Francesca Johnson (Meryl Streep), is mentioned as being from Bari and growing up in Naples.

 The 2020 Edoardo Ponti film La vita davanti a sé, starring Sophia Loren, is set in Bari.

+Two Italian TV series -- Lolita Lobosco and Cold Summer -- are set in Bari.